usubalang/usuba/_posts/2020-01-14-bitslicing.md

 Finally, to make full use of SIMD extensions, hundreds of inputs must be available to be encrypted in parallel.
-For instance, on AES, which encrypts a 128-bit plaintext, in order to fill up 512-bit AVX-512 registers, 8 KB of data are required.
-And even if such amount of data are available, bitslicing might not always work because some modes of operations cannot be used, as shown below.
+For instance, on AES, which encrypts a 128-bit plaintext, in order to fill 512-bit AVX-512 registers, 8 KB of data are required.

 <!--